 Notes

-• To freeze, wrap the cooled loaf in aluminum foil and place in a large freezer bag.
+• To freeze, wrap the cooled loaf in aluminum foil or plastic wrap and place in a large freezer bag.
 Allow to thaw overnight in the refrigerator and bring to room temperature before slicing and serving.
 Freezes well up to 3 months.

 Serving: 1slice, Calories: 237kcal, Carbohydrates: 34g, Protein: 3g, Fat: 11g, Saturated Fat: 1g, Polyunsaturated Fat: 2g, Monounsaturated Fat: 7g, Trans Fat: 0.004g, Cholesterol: 32mg, Sodium: 212mg, Potassium: 144mg, Fiber: 1g, Sugar: 21g, Vitamin A: 156IU, Vitamin C: 2mg, Calcium: 31mg, Iron: 2mg